 If you are shooting on a 24 FPS timeline frame rate today, you typically don’t want to shoot the individual frames with your shutter open any faster than 1/50th of a second.
 For 29.97 (call it 30…) you’d want to stick to 1/60th of a second or slower.
-This adheres to the 180º Shutter Rule and provides a pleasing picture with plenty of motion blur and is a great starting point for just about any beginner video project.
+This adheres to the 180º Shutter Rule.
+It provides a pleasing picture with plenty of motion blur.
+It is a great starting point for just about any beginner video project.

 The Rolling Shutter Effect and How Shutter Speed Affects It

 One of the plagues of the CMOS sensor video world is rolling shutter.
-Most video cameras on the market today use CMOS sensors which do not instantly record visual information across the entire sensor at once as CCD sensors do.
+Most video cameras on the market today use CMOS sensors.
+These do not instantly record visual information across the entire sensor at once as CCD sensors do.
 Instead, they record from the top-down across the light-sensitive rows of sensor pixels (sometimes called “sensels”).
-In other words, a group of lines on the sensor are being read while other lines on the sensor are still being exposed.
-This speeds up processing, as it clears the upper rows of the sensor to begin the next frame while it is still recording the lower ones.
+A group of lines on the sensor are being read while other lines on the sensor are still being exposed.
+This speeds up processing.
+It clears the upper rows of the sensor to begin the next frame while it is still recording the lower ones.
 How quickly these “lines” or “rows” can be read depends on the frame rate and your sensor’s overall architecture.

 Below is a great 1 minute video from DPReview’s YouTube channel demonstrating the rolling shutter effect compared between the 5D Mark IV and the 1D X Mark II.
 It also quickly compares the 5D Mark IV to the Sony a6300 and shows how each camera handles “Jello” when the frame rate is changed.

 Rolling shutter is a major drawback of CMOS sensors, but what is it?
-In technical terms, because of the “up to down” or “top-down” way the sensor records, anything being filmed from a static camera position that is moving very fast will have moved laterally across its relative position on the sensor from row to row by the time the camera records its location in the scene.
+Because of the “top-down” way the sensor records, things filmed from a static position that is moving very fast will have moved laterally across its relative position on the sensor from row to row by the time the camera records its location in the scene.
 This creates an unpleasing “jitter” of the object across the video screen, or distorts its shape markedly.

 Rolling shutter also results when the camera itself is moving quickly, especially relative to close objects.
-If the camera is moving, a subtle (or not so subtle) sideways lean of objects can be seen – for example, buildings shot from a speeding train.
+If the camera is moving, a subtle sideways lean of objects can be seen.
+For example, buildings shot from a speeding train.
 Other examples might include a camera mounted on a race car, or a motorcycle; scenery whipping by and close to the speeding vehicle will exacerbate the rolling shutter effect.

 There are several ways to avoid this unpleasant result in your footage.
 First, employ some sort of stabilization rig to eliminate camera shake.
 An example at the high-end of the scale is the MōVI or Steadicam, while a cheaper alternative popular in the action camera and drone market are the many DIY “wire rope” stabilizer solutions.
 Either option will help eliminate the “micro jitters” you get from hand-held footage.
 Changing the camera angle relative to the moving object can also minimize rolling shutter.
-Try to position yourself so the speeding object is moving laterally across your position (and your camera’s sensor) as little as possible.
+Position yourself so the speeding object is moving laterally across your position (and your camera’s sensor) as little as possible.
 Also, take care not to make excessively fast pans across a scene.
-Lastly, drag your shutter as much as you can; stay close to the 180º shutter rule and fast-moving objects will retain pleasing motion blur and the effects of rolling shutter will be minimized.
+Lastly, drag your shutter as much as you can.
+Stay close to the 180º shutter rule.
+Fast-moving objects will retain pleasing motion blur and the effects of rolling shutter will be minimized.

 Some filmmakers choose to attack rolling shutter in post-production techniques, such as with Warp Stabilizer, the Rolling Shutter Repair Tool in Adobe After Effects, or one of many available plug-ins that tackle this specific issue, like the Turbo Video Stabilizer.

 “Fixing it in post” is never to be relied upon.
-The best way to avoid rolling shutter in your footage is to try to remember to keep your camera as stable as possible and pay attention to what’s moving in your scene.
-Bump up your frame rate as much as you can while keeping your shutter angle in mind and you won’t notice the rolls as much.
-If you absolutely need to film something like an airplane flying straight towards you, then move away from a CMOS sensor camera to something like a Canon EOS C700.
+The best way to avoid rolling shutter in your footage is to keep your camera as stable as possible.
+Pay attention to what’s moving in your scene.
+Bump up your frame rate as much as you can.
+But keep your shutter angle in mind and you won’t notice the rolls as much.
+If you need to film something like an airplane flying straight towards you, then move away from a CMOS sensor camera to something like a Canon EOS C700.

-To recap everything we just learned, in the video below I briefly show the differences in video resolutions followed by examples of frame rates that produce slow motion and ending with a visual demonstration of rolling shutter/Jello effect and how it is affected by shutter speed.
+In the video below, I briefly show the differences in video resolutions.
+This is followed by examples of frame rates that produce slow motion.
+It ends with a visual demonstration of rolling shutter/Jello effect and how it is affected by shutter speed.

-For those of you who are also a fan of early-2000’s Saturday Night Live, math will always be a part of the Axis of Evil – but it needn’t be something artists fear.
-Armed with a little historical background on basic concepts, filmmakers can make informed choices about their production’s resolution and frame rates.
-They can thoroughly understand the capabilities of their gear and consciously select video settings based on how they want their footage to be received when it is viewed.
+To quote early-2000’s Saturday Night Live: math will always be a part of the Axis of Evil.
+But it needn’t be something artists fear.
+Armed with historical background on basic concepts, filmmakers can make informed choices about frame rates.

 Latest posts by Grant Kaye (see all)